alexgman/LiterateProgramming/Introduction.md

 ## `csweave` - Literate Programming Tool for C#

-To make literate programming a viable option also for the C# developers, I wrote a tool called `csweave`.
+To make literate programming a viable option also for C# developers, I wrote a tool called `csweave`.
 The documentation you are reading right now is generated from its source code. `csweave` parses C# source files and extracts text from comment blocks written in [markdown language](https://en.wikipedia.org/wiki/markdown).
 The idea is that you will